tektutor/ansible-march-2024/Day1/README.md

 ![3 models](iaas.jpeg)

 ## Info - What is an ec2 instance?
-- it is a virtual machine we create in the public AWS cloud
+- it is a virtual machine we can create in the public AWS cloud
 - virtual machines could be created on our laptops/desktops/workstation/on-prem servers
 - virtual machines could also be created on AWS/Azure/GCP/Digital Ocean public cloud portals
 - is an Infrastructure as a Service (IaaS)